aprentice3/WHSTechNotes/journal.md

 | Bart      | Toyota Corolla | Left Stains on Carpet |
 | Harrison   | Subaru Forester | Left The Oil Cap Off |
 # February 3rd, 2025
+Computer science plays a critical role in aviation safety with things such as location tracking and alert systems.
+With the recent mid-air collision over Washington D.C., these factors could have played a critical role.
+To make sure something like this does not happen again, we could make location of air stuffs more accurance and/or precise, and alert systems more detailed and clear.